Bell: History

 Bells west of China did not reach the same size until the 2nd millennium CE.
 Assyrian bells dated to the 7th century BCE were around 4 inches high.
 Roman bells dated to the 1st and 2nd century CE were around 8 inches high.
 The book of Exodus in the Bible notes that small gold bells were worn as ornaments on the hem of the robe of the high priest in Jerusalem.
 Among the ancient Greeks, handbells were used in camps and garrisons and by patrols that went around to visit sentinels.
 Among the Romans, the hour of bathing was announced by a bell.
 They also used them in the home, as an ornament and emblem, and bells were placed around the necks of cattle and sheep so they could be found if they strayed.

+In the fifth-century Celtic Church of Britain, small handbells were made from sheet iron, first folded and riveted, and then brazed with molten copper.
 As late as the 10th century CE, European bells were no higher than 2 feet in height.